 Transcript is also required as a precondition for being admitted to one of the Koç University Law School LL.M.
 Programs.

 The evaluation will be pursued, grounded upon the undergraduate GPA, the Academic Postgraduate Education Exam (ALES), as well as the entrance exam score of the candidate.
-A minimum 2.75 GPA is recommended.
+A minimum 2.75 GPA is required.
 (ALES Exam is not required for Non Thesis Programs applications)

 Those who are not Law School graduates are also admitted to the LL.M Programs.
 However, at the end of the program, they receive MA degree instead of LL.M.